Key features and details

 DescriptionRat monoclonal [ER-HR3] to Hematopoiesis related Macrophage

+Specificityab15636 recognises the majority of blood monocytes and a subset of mature resident macrophages, especially those located in hemopoietic organs.
+Does not cross react with other leukocytes.
 The antigen is found on up to 70% of circulating monocytes; all other leukocytes are ab15636 negative.
 It is also found on a subpopulation (about 30%) of bone marrow cells, mainly consisting of myeloid cells.

 The application notes include recommended starting dilutions; optimal dilutions/concentrations should be determined by the end user.